 To prevent crust from falling apart, once excess crust has been removed, cut parchment paper so that you can pick up crust and paper with your hand.

 *Nutritional Value is based on recipe using chicken breast and 4 tablespoons of arrowroot powder.

 Serves 6 generous portions; 440 Calories; 22 grams of fat; 11 Net Carbs; 40 grams Protein*

 Meat & Veggy Filling

-1 & 1/2 lb diced chicken breast or meat from cooked chicken
+- 1-1/2 lb diced chicken breast or meat from leftover chicken or turkey

 In a large frying pan over medium heat, melt butter then add onion and peppers.
 (If using raw carrots, add at this time.)
 Saute for about 10 minutes or until veggies are tender.
 Add garlic and cook for another 2 minutes.
 (If using raw chicken, add to pan now.)
 Cook for 3 minutes and flip and cook for another 3 minutes or until chicken is done.

 Reduce heat to medium-low and add 1.5 cups of the chicken broth and all of cream.
 (If using pre-cooked chicken and carrots, add at this time.)
 Add cayenne, salt and pepper.
 Allow to simmer for 5 minutes on low.
 While simmering, make a slurry for the arrowroot powder.
 Add the 1/2 cup of reserved chicken stock along with 4 tbsp of arrowroot powder to a small bowl.
 Whisk until powder is dissolved and there are no clumps.
 Add arrowroot powder slurry to veggie and meat mixture while whisking.
 Taste for seasonings and adjust if needed.
 Cook for 1-2 minutes and then turn off heat.